- 100% pure natural Ingredients

 - Made of plastic

 - It does not fit into the case easily

-This limited edition, a handmade folding comb is made of saw-cut plastic.
+This limited edition, Kent 87T Folding Comb is made of saw-cut plastic.
 The comb is curved, making it ideal for mustaches.

 The small size of this comb makes it ideal for carrying with you for touchups throughout the day.